 See Toll-Free Message Verification for US/Canada for additional details.

-Unlike standard long code phone numbers, toll-free numbers are designated for business use in the United States.
-Although carrier filtering is still possible for messages sent from toll-free phone numbers, you can greatly reduce the likelihood of filtering by complying with all regulations, and following best practices.
-This guide explains what SMS use cases are approved for toll-free phone numbers, and our recommendations for ensuring high deliverability.
+Toll-Free numbers are designated for business messaging use by all major carriers in the United States, and by most major mobile carriers in Canada (Rogers, Fido, Telus and Videotron).
+Although carrier filtering is still possible for messages sent from Toll-Free phone numbers, you can greatly reduce the likelihood of filtering by complying with all rules and regulations, and following best practices.
+This guide explains which SMS and MMS use cases are approved for Toll-Free phone numbers, and our recommendations for ensuring high deliverability.

 - One-time password (OTP) or verification codes

 - Customer care messaging that includes some automated messaging (including satisfaction surveys)

 Toll-Free messaging can also be used for promotional or marketing-type traffic, however it is extremely important to ensure that all recipients have opted-in and that you maintain a low opt-out ("STOP" reply) rate to avoid filtering.

 Short code numbers remain the best method of sending high-volume marketing or promotional messaging in the United States and Canada.